roymcfarland/node-swagger-tools/README.md

-The project provides various tools for integrating and interacting with Swagger.
+Various tools for integrating and interacting with Swagger.
 This project is in its infancy but what is within the repository should be fully tested and reusable.
 Please visit the [issue tracker][project-issues] to see what issues we are aware of and what features/enhancements we are working on.
 Otherwise, feel free to review the [Release Notes][release-notes] to see what is new and improved.